 In saying that, the CBD is not an amazing place for restaurants, bars and cafes.
 Only 10-15 years ago it was deserted after office time and in the weekend.
 Today the choice is there, especially in The Rocks area and in Chinatown, however it is not comparable with other districts.

-The Park Hyatt hotel is one of the most luxurious hotels in Sydney with the best view right in front of the Harbour Bridge, the Opera House and the city.
+If you are after a unique experience you may want to check the Park Hyatt hotel, one of the most luxurious hotels in Sydney with the best view right in front of the Harbour Bridge, the Opera House and the city.
 Just marvellous.

 It’s expensive but worth the price.
 Save on other hotels to spend at least one night here, especially is this is possibly the only occasion you are going to visit Sydney